vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Returns the keys of an associative key/value array.
-Returns numerical indeces for non key/value arrays.
+Returns numerical indexes for non key/value arrays.

 ```